fracaen/terraform-my-k8s/2-docker-lab/README.md

     docker kill web-app
     docker start web-app

-Log in your local Docker Desktop to Docker Hub:
+Log in your local Docker Desktop to Docker Hub **with your Docker Hub username**:

     docker login